B e a u t y , l e a d e r s h i p , a n d i n n o v a t i o n

 This course counts as one full-year course (8 credits) of degree credit.
 It is taught in English.

 – Field trips are usually on Friday; they last the entire day.
-There is one two-day trip (June 29-30).
+There are two two-day trips (June 29-30 and July 5-6).
 In Milan the bus will pick you up in front of Residence Pola; in Siena you’ll have to walk to Porta Romana (0.2 miles).
-We usually leave at 7:30 or 8:00 AM and are back around 10:00 PM.
+We usually leave at 7:30 AM and are back around 10:00 PM.

-– Events and guided tours are usually on Tuesday; they last two to three hours.
+– Events and guided tours are preferably on Wednesday; they last two to three hours.

 – Aperitivo is usually on Monday.